 Whether or not one of you is deemed at fault for your marriage’s failure

 Whether or not either of you wasted, got rid of, gave away, or otherwise disappeared marital assets

 Attorney fees and the cost of litigation

 This division of your shared assets can be very complicated, and once you have accepted terms addressing the matter, you will have no further recourse.
-This makes discussing the matter early on with an experienced divorce attorney who is well acquainted with the specifics of your case in your best interests.
+This means that it is always in your best interests to discuss the matter early on with an experienced Killeen divorce attorney who is well acquainted with the specifics of your case.